 Texas A&M hasn’t had a defensive player selected within the first two rounds of the NFL draft since 2017.
-DB Antonio Johnson can end the streak next cycle if he lives up to expectations.
+DB Antonio Johnson can end the streak this cycle.
 With a versatile scouting report and impressive athletic profile, Johnson shouldn’t wait long to hear his name called in the 2023 NFL Draft.

 - Position: Defensive Back

 - Arm Length: 32 1/8″

 Johnson played both receiver and defensive back at East St. Louis High School in Illinois — and he didn’t just moonlight at either one.
 As a senior, Johnson racked up 98 tackles and two interceptions on defense while taking 39 receptions for 830 yards and seven touchdowns.
 That was more than enough production to earn an Army All-American nod and a four-star billing on the recruiting trail.